 While the cost of refinancing a home loan varies, you can estimate how much you would need to pay by adding up the common costs associated with the process:

-The amounts above are only an estimate and can vary between lenders and products.
-Many lenders provide a detailed breakdown of the costs you might pay when you refinance to or from them on their website, or you can ask your lender or mortgage broker for a quote.
+The above amounts are only an estimate and can vary between lenders and products.
+Many home loan lenders provide a detailed breakdown of the costs you might pay when you refinance to or from them on their website, or you can ask your lender or mortgage broker for a quote.

 Is it cheaper to refinance internally or externally?

-Package deals, with extras like fee-free credit cards and discounted fees
+- Package deals, with extras like fee-free credit cards and offset accounts

 The case for internal refinancing

-If you're simply wanting to switch from home loan product to another, it might make sense to keep your loan with your current lender.
-This can allow you to bypass certain refinancing fees and you might be able to barter down some of the other costs, as your lender will likely want to keep your business.
+If you're simply wanting to switch from home loan product to another, it might make sense to stay with your current lender.
+Doing so can allow you to bypass certain refinancing fees and you might be able to barter down other costs, as your lender will likely want to keep your business.

 The argument for external refinancing